Second Nature Oils

 And what on earth are Neonicotinoids?
 Neonicotinoids are a commonly used pesticide, which is applied to the seed prior to planting rather than by spray application.
 Opponents believe it is responsible for causing disorientation in bees and consequently partly responsible for the decline in bee populations.
 Organic standard certification prohibit the use of Neonicotinoids.

-We’re very proud to say that our organic license helps to sustain some of the happiest, healthiest honey bees in Ireland.
+We’re very proud to say that our organic license helps to sustain some of the happiest, healthiest honey bees in the world.

 Read more about Neonicotinoids here.